 American Music Abroad artists represent the new generation of musical ambassadors; reaching beyond concert halls to interact with other musicians and citizens around the globe.
-During 2013 and 2014, ECA will partner with American Voices to send 10 American roots music groups in different genres.
-The groups will travel to more than 40 countries to conduct public concerts, interactive performances with local musicians, lecture demonstrations, workshops, and jam sessions with diverse audiences.
+During 2015 and 2016, ECA will partner with American Voices to send 10 American roots music groups in different genres to more than 50 countries.
+Each year, approximately 10 ensembles are selected to embark on a month-long, multi-country tour, where they engage with international audiences through public concerts, interactive performances with local musicians, lectures and demonstrations, workshops, jam sessions, and media interviews.

 Program Length4 - 6 weeks

 - Each musician must be at least 18 years of age, a U.S. citizen, and either hold or be able to obtain a valid U.S. passport;

 - Applying ensembles must be either trios, quartets or quintets (3-5 people);

 Ensembles from any characteristically American musical genre are welcome to apply, including but not limited to Americana, Blues, Bluegrass, Cajun, Country, Folk, Latin, Native American, Gospel, Hip Hop/Urban, Indie Rock, Jazz, Punk, R&B, and Zydeco.

 - Each musician may perform with only one band;